[fibosearch]

 Planting

-Continue planting spring-flowering bulbs.
+• Continue planting spring-flowering bulbs.
 Water bulbs deeply and ensure they never dry out completely.
-Feed fortnightly with bulb food or organic 3:1:5.
+Feed fortnightly with bulb food or an organic 3:1:5 fertiliser.
 Keep feeding fading bulbs to boost them for next season.

-May is the perfect month for planting roses.
-Come spring they will be settled and you will be rewarded with strong growth and lovely blooms.
-Choose from our incredibly wide variety of roses.
+• May is the perfect month for planting roses.
+Come spring, they will be settled, and you will be rewarded with strong growth and lovely blooms.
+Choose your favourite from our incredibly wide variety of roses.

-Aloes will add warmth and vibrancy to your winter garden, plus they’re waterwise and very easy to maintain.
-The added bonus is that they’re on promotion at Lifestyle right now, waiting to be planted into your beds, rockeries and containers.
+• Aloes will add warmth and vibrancy to your winter garden, plus they’re waterwise and very easy to maintain.
+Aloe flowers are a favourite with nectar feeding birds and provide a vital source of energy during the winter months.
+Visit us and choose from our wide range of aloes, just waiting to be planted into your beds, rockeries and pots.

 In the Vegetable Garden